-And finally, if you’re looking for more options, why not check out the wide variety of coding courses we have available on our site?
+And finally, if you’re looking for more options, why not check out the wide variety of coding courses we have available through our website?

 Copywriting may not instantly spring to mind when you think of digital skills, but every great site requires decent copy – and in the world of digital marketing, “content will always be king”.

 There are plenty of reasons to improve your copywriting skills, and you certainly don’t have to be an established writer to take a class or course.
 Whether you want to spruce up your CV, write compelling copy for your website, or simply add another string to your bow, copywriting is a useful skill to have.